Grapevine Studies Doctrine

 If we don’t teach doctrine, what do we teach?
 Grapevine’s own Statement of Faith includes tenets we consider basic and universal, like ‘God is the Creator.’

-As we study each passage of scripture, we attempt to keep to the facts.
+As we study each passage of scripture, we keep to the facts.
 We use the plain or obvious meaning of the passage and encourage teachers to elaborate from there.

 We understand that even some of the things we call facts can be viewed differently.
 One example would be the numbering of the Ten Commandments.
 Jews, Catholics, and Protestants all number them slightly differently.
 We have chosen to use the Protestant numbering because that is where most of our customers align.